renancavalieri/pollus-pixie/README.md

 # pollus/pixie: Lightweight query builder

 This is a **forked version** of pecee/pixie 4.11.0 running on different namespace.
 All the credits goes to [skipperbent](https://github.com/skipperbent/pecee-pixie) and [usmanhalalit](https://github.com/usmanhalalit/pixie).

-**Major changes**
+## Major changes

+**New in 6.0.0**
+ - Added **findOrFail()** method, which will throw an exception if the query returns NULL.
+ - Added **save()** method, that will perform an UPDATE on a record if the primary key is present, otherwise an INSERT will be performed.
+ - Added locking rows support for pessimistic strategy (lockForUpdate() and sharedLock()) **(MySQL only)**
+ - Dropped support to PostgreSQL

+**New in 5.0.0**:
  - Simple Connection Manager (based on Capsule\Manager from Laravel), allowing multiple connections management.
- - Removed IQueryBuilderHandler marker interface to allow IDEs like NetBeans autocomplete the query.
+ - Removed **IQueryBuilderHandler** marker interface to allow IDEs like NetBeans autocomplete the query.
  - Removed static reference to connection on QueryBuilderHandler
- - Added locking rows support for pessimistic strategy (lockForUpdate() and sharedLock())
  - Transaction methods can be accessed on Connection object
- - Dropped SQLite and PostgreSQL (this fork will focus only in MySQL for awhile)

-**Planned features:**
- - Transaction Isolation Level Handling
- - SQL Server support
- - General improvements
- - Bring SQLite and PostgreSQL back, with proper Isolation Levels methods.

 **Why a fork?**

 Because I needed these features and had no time to propose it to the originals developers.
 Also it could break a lot of projects that are currently using pecee/pixie (4.x.x).
 I can collaborate with the original project and help implement these new features (if the author wants) on a next major release.

-**I do not intend to keep this library for so long, since all of these features could be implemented on pecee/pixie in near future**

 ## New features example